(305) 628-2424, (866) 438-2964

 • Algae Stains

-Mix 6 parts water with 1 part hydrogen peroxide and put in a spray bottle for natural and acrylic, and vinegar-water mixture.
+Mix 6 parts water with 1 part hydrogen peroxide and put in a spray bottle for natural and acrylic fabrics, and vinegar-water mixture.

 • Tree Pitch